Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Estimator Covariance Expressions

 The computation of these components require certain statistics of the underlying multi-fidelity functions.
 To this end, subsequent sections begin with a highlighted box that describes what exactly is needed.
-In practice, these statistics can be available either analytically for some problems or must be obtained from pilot samples.
-Later, we numerically show that pilot samples are feasible in Section~\ref{PilotSampleTradeoff}.
+In practice, these statistics can be available either analytically for some problems or must be obtained from pilot samples\Ra{, a set of independent samples used to estimate these statistics.} Later, we numerically show that pilot samples are effective in Section~\ref{PilotSampleTradeoff}.